 Did you check comparable houses in the area?

 Otherwise known as “comps,” these are the amounts that comparable houses have sold for recently in the same area.
-If you’re using an agent, a good agent can research this for you in detail as well as how your particular neighborhood and city are trending lately as opposed to months ago.
+If you’re using an agent, they can research this for you in detail as well as how your particular neighborhood and city are trending lately as opposed to months ago.
 This is how to tell if your home is priced fairly or not, right now.

 Does the seller have any motivating issues?

 The seller may have a few factors influencing them, such as a desire to move quickly or to unload a house that’s been on the market for a long time.
-You and your agent can determine these things – your buyer’s agent can ask the seller’s agent questions, and you can see online how long a house has been listed.
+You can determine these things with the help of your agent, who can ask the seller’s agent questions, and you can see online how long a house has been listed.

 What’s the house’s physical condition?

-You might not be able to determine everything about this aspect of the house you like until after a formal inspection, unless the seller is honest and provides full-disclosures, whether for selling the house “as is” or for other reasons, in the listing description, at a showing, and/or with your buyer’s agent.
+You might not be able to determine everything about this aspect of the house you like until after a formal inspection.
+In some cases, the seller provides a full-disclosures, whether for selling the house “as is” or for other reasons, in the listing description, at a showing, and/or with to buyer’s agent.

 Does this house have particular niche value for you?

-You might absolutely need a mother-in-law basement, 6 bedrooms, a work studio, 3 car garage, etc. If there are factors to consider especially, and if you need something in particular to satisfy your needs for buying a house, this could definitely influence your offer.
+You might absolutely need a finished basement, a work studio, 4 car garage, etc. If there are any non negotiable features in a new home, this could definitely influence your offer.

 And most importantly, what you can afford to pay?

-After a careful examination of your budget and existing debt, and taking into account the ongoing costs of home ownership and how much it costs in general to buy a house, you should take this aspect of your offer most seriously.
+After a careful examination of your budget and existing debt, take into account the ongoing costs of home ownership and how much it costs in general to buy a house.
+You should take this aspect of your offer most seriously.

 When is a low offer, asking price or high offer appropriate?

-- Buyer’s market – If you’re looking to buy in a buyer’s market, sellers will be more likely to accept a lower offer since there is less demand overall and greater supply of inventory.
-Or, you might decide to come in with a low offer if you’re not super excited about the house, but maybe you could nab it if you get a great deal.
+- Buyer’s market – Sellers will be more likely to accept a lower offer since there is less demand overall and greater supply of inventory.
+Or, you might decide to offer low if you don’t love the house, but maybe you could nab it if you get a great deal.

 - Overpriced compared to comps – If you and your agent think the house is overpriced compared to comps, then you might want to make a low offer.
 Or come in low, if you’re willing to let certain contingencies go.

-- High days on market – Or maybe the house has been on the market for a long time.
-And you might try a low offer if the sellers already reduced the price at least once during its time on the market.
+- High days on market – The house has been on the market for a long time.
+You might try a low offer if the sellers already reduced the price at least once during its time on the market.

 - Low appeal – If the property doesn’t have great appeal and needs some love but isn’t already being appropriately priced “as is,” a low offer may get you the job done.